 - Timeless (70-and-over)

-Roy Hobbs Baseball’s signature event is its annual World Series, which celebrates its 23rd anniversary in October/November 2011 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox and historic Terry Park, site of MLB spring training from 1925 through 1987.
+Roy Hobbs Baseball’s signature event is its annual World Series, which celebrated its 25th anniversary in 2013 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox and historic Terry Park, site of MLB spring training from 1925 through 1987.
 Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2019.

-The World Series in Fort Myers has grown from the 54 teams in 1993 to 193 in 2010, when more than 3,300 players participated, and champions were crowned in 21 divisions.
-More than 600 games were played in the 2010 Roy Hobbs World Series.
+The World Series in Fort Myers has grown from the 54 teams in 1993 to 225+ in 2013, when more than 3,800 players participated, and champions were crowned in 25 divisions and more than 700 games were played.

-Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room of the Twins or Red Sox, complete with trainer services, laundry services, breakfast and snacks and post-game refreshments.
-Yes, there is a fee, but for 6+ days of full amenities, the locker room option sold out in 2010.
-For coming years there is expansion, but in 2011, the limit is going to be 80 locker slots per week as of April.
+Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room, complete with professional sports trainer services, laundry services, breakfast and snacks and post-game refreshments.
+Yes, there is a fee, but for 6+ days of full amenities, the locker room option still usually sells out.

 Who is Roy Hobbs?

 Roy Hobbs is the character in the book, “The Natural,” by Bernard Malmud, written in 1952, and turned into a Hollywood production in 1984, thrusting the fictional baseball hero Roy Hobbs on the American public.

 The book was hardly a best seller … the movie, however, has survived 25+ years and remains a staple of cable television, with Robert Redford playing the role of Roy Hobbs.